chef/chef-web-docs/chef_master/source/chefdk_setup.rst

 Install Git
 =====================================================
-An open source distributed version control system called Git must be installed before the chef-repo can be cloned to the ChefDK machine from GitHub.
+An open source distributed version control system called Git must be installed before the chef-repo can be cloned to ChefDK machine from GitHub.

 To install Git: